FTAI Aviation Ltd. (FTAI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-28, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to FTAI Aviation Ltd. ("FTAI" or the "Company") (NASDAQ: FTAI) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+30, 2025 /PRNewswire/ --.
+The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FTAI Aviation Ltd. ("FTAI" or the "Company") (NASDAQ: FTAI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FTAI AVIATION LTD. (FTAI), CLICK HERE BEFORE MARCH 18, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FTAI AVIATION LTD. (FTAI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?